 Please email: firstname.lastname@example.org

-Payment is cash only, in Moroccan dirhams.
+Payment by cash and credit cards, in Moroccan dirhams.
 Please note: we can only hold tables for 30 minutes after the specified time.
 Please call if you are late.

 Our porter service is available from hotels within 15 minutes’ walk of the restaurant, or from the nearest gate – Ain Azliten or Bab Boujloud.